DFife99/Top-Watch/README.md

         - So when checking the source code for products.html, it does return errors such as input tags inside a tags.
         - Im aware this is flagged as an issue, but i think its best to leave it how it is for UX.

+    - Radio Inputs
+        - Not so much a bug, but i found out you cant change the colour of a radio button as its set and overridden by browser.

 ## Sources